 Parabolic SAR (stop-and-reverse)

-The Parabolic SAR (stop-and-reverse) function was developed by J. Welles Wilder, Jr. It is a lagging technical indicator that can help you to determine when a stock is set to have a change in trend.
+The Parabolic SAR (stop-and-reverse) function is based on the indicator developed by J. Welles Wilder, Jr. It is a lagging technical indicator that can help you to determine when a stock is set to have a change in trend.
 Applications of Parabolic SAR include generation of buy-sell signals and, in particular, determining when to exit from trades.

 The Parabolic SAR formula requires the following input series: